 Caffeine and CBD oil combination: the anecdotal evidence

-There are many people who believe that using caffeine and CBD simultaneously they reduce the number of coffee side effects, for example, nausea and anxiety.
+There are many people who believe that using caffeine and CBD simultaneously reduces the number of coffee side effects, for example, nausea and anxiety.
 They also claim that this combination removes the jittery edge, which is often induced by caffeine.
 Moreover, the consumers also strongly believe that using the products they become extremely energetic and focused.

-The truth is that there is a lack of researches on the health benefits of the compound, especially when it is about the cannabidiol use in combination with other products.
+The truth is that there is a lack of researches on the health benefits of the compound, especially when it is about cannabidiol use in combination with other products.
 In our article, we are relying on research evidence, as well.

 Caffeine and CBD oil combination: the scientific facts